gabrieudev/url-shortener/README.md

 ## Endpoints

+User:

+- `POST /auth/register`: Registers a user and sends a confirmation link to their email.
+- `GET /users/confirm`: Verifies the email.
+- `POST /auth/login`: Logs in and receives a JWT.
+- `ADMIN Role` `GET /users`: Retrieves all users.
+- `ADMIN Role` `DELETE /users/{userId}`: Deletes a user.
+- `BASIC Role` `GET /users/{userId}`: Retrieves a user by ID.
+- `BASIC Role` `POST /users/change-password`: Changes a user's password.

+URL:

-- `POST /shorten`: Shortens a URL with random characters.
+- `BASIC Role` `POST /shorten`: Shortens a URL with random characters.
-- `POST /shorten/custom`: Shortens a URL with custom characters.
+- `BASIC Role` `POST /shorten/custom`: Shortens a URL with custom characters.
 - `GET /r/{token}`: Redirects from a shortened URL to the full URL.
-- `GET /r/{token}/count`: Retrieves the access count for the shortened URL.
+- `BASIC Role` `GET /r/{token}/count`: Retrieves the access count for the shortened URL.
-- `DELETE /r/{token}`: Deletes a shortened URL.
+- `ADMIN Role` `DELETE /r/{token}`: Deletes a shortened URL.

+User subscription plan:

+- `BASIC Role` `POST /user-subscription/change`: Chooses a subscription plan.

-Access the full documentation at the `/swagger-ui.html` endpoint.
+Access the complete documentation at the endpoint `/swagger-ui.html`

 ## Contributions

 Contributions are very welcome!
-If you want to contribute, fork the repository and create a pull request.
+If you would like to contribute, fork the repository and create a pull request.

 ## Contact

-If you have any suggestions or questions, contact me on [LinkedIn](https://www.linkedin.com/in/gabrieudev).
+If you have any suggestions or questions, contact me on [LinkedIn](https://www.linkedin.com/in/gabrieudev)

 ---